shannicec/shannicec/README.md

   -->

 <h1 align="center">Hi 👋🏾, I'm Shanice Cheptoo</h1>
-<h4 align="center">Welcome to **Cheptoo’s DevHub**!I am an Actuarial Science graduate diving into the world of software engineering.
+<h4 align="center">Welcome to Cheptoo’s DevHub!I am an Actuarial Science graduate diving into the world of software engineering.
 With a solid foundation in data analysis and a keen interest in programming, I'm honing my skills in Python and web development.
 Explore my GitHub to see how I blend my analytical background with creative coding projects!</h4>

 <br/>